Rotator cuff injuries

 Our personal injury law firm has connections with medical providers that offer all of the above – including the cutting-edge PRP and amnio injections.

-Full-thickness tears usually require surgery to heal.
+Full thickness tears usually require surgery to heal.
 Physical therapy and rehabilitation following shoulder surgery tends to be very painful and very extensive, but it is critical that it be fully completed to avoid developing a frozen shoulder.

 Someone who has experienced a torn rotator cuff will be susceptible to re-injury in the future.